tahoma2d/tahoma2d_docs/source/interface_overview.rst

 .. tip:: **To enter a room:**

-    Click the related tab on the far right of the menu bar.
+    Click on the related tab on the far right of the menu bar.

 .. tip:: **To name a room:**